Idanatiya/MineSweeper/README.md

 ### General
-A coding chellange to create a minesweeper using Vanill JS/HTM
+A coding chellange to create a minesweeper using Vanilla JS/HTM

 ## Live Demo
 https://idanatiya.github.io/MineSweeper/